 ensure your pH is always balanced.

-- Don’t over backwash your filter system.
+Don’t over backwash your filter system.
 The larger debris in your filter actually help to trap the smaller debris.
 The guideline is to backwash when the system is running 5-10 psi above the starting filter pressure (pressure with a clean filter).

 comprehensive water test each week, be sure to at least test your free chlorine and pH levels.
 Bring a sample of your pool water into our Retail Store for a free, detailed analysis.
 We recommend a computer generated water test at least once a month.

 Avoid these common pool care blunders and you will be well on your way to a safe and clean swimming pool.

 The pool is open!
 Make safety your #1 priority this year.
 May is National Water Safety Month and the perfect time to make sure your pool and patio is up to par.
 Follow these recommendations to keep your family and friends safe and give yourself peace of mind so you can sit back, relax and just enjoy your pool this summer.

 Many states require your pool to be fenced on all sides.
 Even if you happen to live somewhere where fencing is not a requirement, installing a fence is very important, especially when there are children around.
 Your fence should be at least 5 feet tall and have a self-latching or self-closing gate.
 This simple solution will greatly reduce the risk of children getting into the pool area unsupervised.